appmediation/ios-example/README.md

 Please be aware that this application is only built for test purposes and not live on App Store, therefore you may not receive ads from some partners.

 ### Contribution
 Pull requests are welcome!
+If you feel like there is a room for improvement, please let us know!

+### Contact
-For more information please contact us support@appmediation.com
+For more information please contact us at support@appmediation.com